security-companion/hibp-harvester/README.md

 * filter for single breach names so that you can inform users about eg. latest breach

-Please do not run the harvester too often. haveibeenpwned informs you automatically about new breaches via mail.
+Please do not run the harvester too often. haveibeenpwned informs you automatically about new breaches via mail for verified domains.
 If you get a mail about new breach then you can run the script once to get an updated csv-file which you can then filter

 ## Contributions
 Contributions are always welcome, please open a pull request or an issue